Rotzbua/sphinx/README.rst

 **Sphinx makes it easy to create intelligent and beautiful documentation.**

-Sphinx uses reStructuredText as its markup language, and many of its strengths come from the power and straightforwardness of reStructuredText and its parsing and translating suite, the Docutils.
+Sphinx uses reStructuredText as its language, and many of its strengths come from the power and straightforwardness of reStructuredText and its parsing and translating suite, the Docutils.